 - Great for Kamados, minimal ash.

-- Long and superior burn times, lights quickly.
+- Long and superior burn times, lights quickly, gets to cooking temperature fast.

 - Produces good smoky flavor which is great for pultry and fish.